The best free writing apps help you focus on your writing - wherever you are, and wherever inspiration strikes.

+To help you find the right tool, we've tested the best free writing apps for all types of writers, whether you’re at a desk or writing on the go.
 Tools that let you just focus on the art of writing, without worrying about costs or distracting features you’re never going to use.
 Just you, your keyboard, and your creativity.

 Scrivener is packed with all the features a novelist needs, helping you track plot threads, store notes on characters and locations, structure your work and (most importantly) get some serious work done.
 It's not free like the tools below, but it's well worth the investment if your budget will allow it.